Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Check out the company’s “About” section, scroll through employee profiles, and look at any blogs or social media posts.
 This can give you insight into their mission, values, and work culture.

 Why does this matter?
 Aligning your hobbies with company values shows you’re on their level.
-If they’re all about team-building and collaboration, mentioning that you play on a sports team or lead group hikes shows that you’d mesh well with their company culture.
+If they’re all about team-building and collaboration, mentioning that you play on a sports team or lead group hikes proves you’d mesh well with their company culture.

 Be specific and honest